Smart-Bull/smarter-contracts/README.md

-# solidity-
-Design documents for on-chain events and event handlers
+# Design documents for on-chain events and event handlers